 There's no custody order between my Fiance' and her ex husband.
 Currently he has been dictating times and trying to set unrealistic times for pick up, drop off and days my fiance' gets her daughter.
-It's supposed to be a 50/50 split and their daughters mailing address is the same as my fiance's and...
+It's supposed to be a 50/50 split and their daughters mailing address is the...
 Read more »

 Presuming he is agreeable to sign off on the terms of the agreement, I would suggest filing a custody consent order through your local court.
 Once both parties and the judge signs the order, it will be a legally binding document.

 Our attorneys always remind parents that schedules that are...Read more »